Can I bring my phone to North Korea? The short answer to this is that yes you can. Although not if it is a satellite phone.

 Photos of North Korean military, construction sites are strictly prohibited.
 If you are visiting the DMZ photos of the soldiers at the Joint Security Area is fine.
 During your tour your YPT and local Korean guides will give you the ‘go ahead’ and the ‘no- no’ zones for taking photos – it is crucial to follow their requests.
 If you have any questions during the tour please let them know and they will be happy to assist.

-Your phone will not be able to access any roaming network during your stay in North Korea.
+Can I bring my phone to North Korea?
+Yes.
+Can I use my phone in North Korea?
+No. Your phone will not be able to access any roaming network during your stay in North Korea.
 There is one telecommunication company in North Korea called Koryolink that offer foreigners working or living in North Korea access to 3G but do not have any roaming agreements with any other international operators.

 Our YPT guides have access to a Koryolink sim card and are constantly connected to the internet, and able to make and receive international calls in case of an emergency.